elondemirok/elondemirok.github.io/_posts/2025-12-14-just-write-big-spec.md

 - precision rules, rounding, currency / locale constraints
 - overflow behavior, performance targets, vectorization
-- auditability, determinism, reproducibility
 - telemetry, error budgets, SLA expectations
-- dependency boundaries, layering, security posture
-- future extension points that aren’t “requirements” yet—but are obvious to experienced engineers
+- future extension points that aren’t “requirements” yet

-Textbook examples don’t contain that nuance.
-Most public code doesn’t either.
+Textbook examples don’t contain that nuance, most public code doesn’t either.

-Those artifacts are thin slices of reality.

 So the model can generate **an** addition function—but not necessarily **your** addition function: the one aligned with your product’s value and constraints.

-That translation is what senior engineers do better than juniors, even with the same prompt and the same stated goal: they fill in the missing intent, reconcile constraints, and choose tradeoffs deliberately.

 ---

 ## This Isn’t Just a Software Problem

-You can see the same gap in other modalities:

-- **Image models**
-  “Show me a train” is not a universal request.
-A photographer produces a compelling train photo because they understand composition, lighting, lens choice, framing, mood, and audience taste.
-The model can output “a train,” but not reliably the one you meant.
+You can see the same gap in image generation as well: “Photo of a train” is not a universal request.
+A photographer will produce be able to iterate on a prompt for a more compelling train photo because they understand composition, lighting, lens choice, framing, mood, and audience taste.
+The model can output “a photo of a train,” but not reliably the one you meant or one with mass appeal.

-- **Audio / video models**
-  Same story—prompting is not direction, craft, or production.

 **The medium is not the idea.**

 Models are good at producing media.
 Humans are still better at translating intention into media with mass appeal.

 And mass appeal matters.
-Your output doesn’t just have to satisfy you and your mom—it has to land for other people.
+Your output doesn’t just have to satisfy you and your brother's taste—it has to land for other people.

 ---

-## Why Platforms Are Investing So Hard in Infrastructure

-There’s a second, economic layer to this.

-The more these systems are used, the more they can learn the missing bridge through feedback loops:
+## Why Invest Half a Trillion into Infrastructure?

+So how does OpenAI, Anthropic, Google, Microsoft, et. al. intend to fix this?

+Real-use-case feedback loops.

 - humans correcting outputs
 - rejecting wrong interpretations